MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/recordref/recordref-currentkey-method.md

  `RecRef.Caption` - Returns the caption of the table.

- `RecRef.CURRENTKEY` - Returns the caption of the current key in the table.
+ `RecRef.CurrentKey` - Returns the caption of the current key in the table.

 ## See Also